-If you are looking for a balanced racket that delivers the advantages of both a slim shaft as well as a stiff frame, then the Z-Force with its compact head and even features is what you are looking for.
+If you are looking for a balanced racket that delivers the advantages of both a shaft of the nano ray series as well as a square-shaped isometric frame shape, then the Nanoray Light 18i with its compact head and even features is what you are looking for.

 Facilitating the perfect clearing and accurate drop shots, this racket makes up for balanced net play while you continue to deliver your controlled smashes.

 The dual frame technology used in building the racket ensures play performance with minimal fatigue and the compact head ensures there are no mishit issues.